-Lisa Hiton holds an M.F.A. in poetry from Boston University and an M.Ed. in Arts in Education from Harvard University.
-Her poems have been published or are forthcoming in Linebreak, The Paris-American, Hayden’s Ferry Review, and LAMBDA Literary, among others.
-Her first book has been a finalist or semi-finalist for the New Issues Poetry Prize, the Brittingham & Felix Pollack Poetry Prize, the Crab Orchard Review First Book Prize, and the YesYes Books open reading period.
+Lisa Hiton holds an MFA in poetry from Boston University and an M.Ed. in Arts in Education from Harvard University.
+Her poems have been published or are forthcoming in Linebreak, the Paris-American, Hayden’s Ferry Review, and Lambda Literary, among others.
+Her first book has been a finalist or semi-finalist for the New Issues Poetry Prize, the Brittingham & Felix Pollack Poetry Prize, the Crab Orchard Review First Book Prize, and the YesYes Books Open Reading Period.
 She has received the AWP WC&C Scholarship, the Esther B Kahn Scholarship from 24Pearl Street at the Fine Arts Work Center, and two nominations for the Pushcart Prize.
-Her chapbook, Variation on Testimony, is forthcoming from CutBank.
-She is the Interviews Editor at Cosmonaut’s Avenue and the Poetry Editor of The Adroit Journal.
+Her chapbook, Variation on Testimony, was recently released from CutBank.
+She is the interviews editor at Cosmonaut’s Avenue and the poetry editor of the Adroit Journal.

 Talin Tahajian grew up near Boston.
-Her poetry has recently appeared in Salt Hill Journal, The Kenyon Review Online, Indiana Review, Best New Poets 2014, DIAGRAM, Columbia Poetry Review, and on Verse Daily, among others.
-She is the author of two chapbooks, The smallest thing on Earth (forthcoming from Bloom Books) and Start with dead things (Midnight City Books, 2015), a split chapbook with Joshua Young.
-She was also a finalist for the 2014 & 2016 Indiana Review Poetry Prizes and the 2015 Black Warrior Review Poetry Prize, and serves as a poetry editor for The Adroit Journal.
-She is an undergraduate student at the University of Cambridge with a degree in English literature, and recently began pursuing her MFA in Poetry at the University of Michigan.
+Her poetry has recently appeared in Salt Hill Journal, the Kenyon Review Online, Indiana Review, Best New Poets 2014 & 2016, DIAGRAM, Columbia Poetry Review, and on Verse Daily, among others.
+She is the author of two chapbooks, The smallest thing on Earth (Bloom Books, forthcoming) and Start with dead things (Midnight City Books, 2015), a split chapbook with Joshua Young.
+She was also a finalist for the 2014 & 2016 Indiana Review Poetry Prizes and the 2015 Black Warrior Review Poetry Prize, and serves as a poetry editor for the Adroit Journal.
+She graduated from the University of Cambridge with a degree in English literature, and recently began pursuing her MFA in Poetry at the University of Michigan.